Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 !!! failure "But what if [Central Server][central-server] is down?"

-We will query the [GitHub Fallback Package Registry][central-server-github].
+We will query the [GitHub Fallback Package Dump][central-server-github].
 That contains a dump of the latest package update info.

 ### stores.bin